cmeslo/leetcode/solution/405. Convert a Number to Hexadecimal/README.md

 `num >> 4` means `num / 16`

-arithmetic shift right is not work for negative num, it will loop forever.
+arithmetic shift right is not work for negative num, it will loop forever beacause of the sign bit.

 ## Java:
 * `>>` is arithmetic shift right.